Crime and Punishment

 Zachariah's self-satisfied smirk widens.
 "Get back to work.
 Your previous vessel is in danger, but he can be saved.
 Take care of it."

 So he does.
 He stands unnoticed behind his vessel's daughter, watching the scene unfold before him and wondering how he can possibly make this work in his favor when he is presented with the perfect opportunity – the daughter's prayers.
 Unknowingly, or perhaps not, she offered herself as a vessel if it would save her father.
-It could, Castiel thought to himself, just work, since her father's blood ran through her veins.
+Castiel barely had to pause to think, knowing that with her father's blood running through her veins it would work.

 'Are you willing to give up everything to save your father?'
 Castiel whispered into her mind.